fermyon/bartholomew/docs/content/contributing.md

 For convenience, `make serve` builds the code, and then runs `spin up`.

+> Also `spin build --up` could be used, if there is no additional logic on the make file.

+### Preview Mode

 If you have created changes to a web page or a blog post on a Bartholomew instance, you can preview your changes.

-### Preview Mode
+For example, if you are contributing to the official documentation and want to render the site locally to preview your changes, you can navigate to the `bartholomew/docs` directory and run the site in preview mode, as shown below.

-By default, Bartholomew will not display unpublished content.
+> Note: By default, Bartholomew will not display unpublished content.
 Content is unpublished if either:

 - The article is marked `published = false` in its head,
 - The article has a publish date in the future.

-To view unpublished content, turn on `PREVIEW_MODE`.
+To view unpublished content i.e. if you are creating a new file, turn on `PREVIEW_MODE`.

 Spin: